bauerca/dynapack/README.md

 It implies synchronous loading, and it suggests that the dependency should be delivered to a client along with the dependent module.

-The Node CommonJS style is supported, in which a static dependency is a simple `require` statement.
+The CommonJS style is supported, in which a static dependency is a simple `require` statement.

 ```js